zyanislam/zyanislam/README.md

 ### 📌 Academic Achievements <br>
 --------------------------------
 #### 🏅 The Daily Star Award 2017 for achieving an outstanding result in O Level (Secondary School Certificate) with 4 A*'s (A Star) & 2 A's.<br><br>
-#### 🏅 1st Runner-Up in Computer Networks Lab in the CSE Project Show of Summer 2022, United International University, Bangladesh(Undergraduation).<br><br>
+#### 🏅 1st Runner-Up in Computer Networks Lab in the CSE Project Show of Summer 2022, United International University, Bangladesh (Undergraduation).<br><br>
 #### 🎖️ Multiple scholarships throughout the course of my undergradution at United International University, Bangladesh for achieving outstanding result each trimester.<br><br>
 #### 🎖️ Level: Credit in Computer Skills (Class 6) in International Assessment for Schools (IAL Exams) held in 2010 from BAF Shaheen English Medium School, Dhaka, Bangladesh.<br><br>

 ## 📈 Interests
-Apart from application development & side projects, I enjoy exploring new technologies and experimenting with new design ideas for applications using Figma.
+Apart from application development & side projects, I enjoy exploring new technologies, learning them and experimenting with new design ideas for applications using Figma.
 I have a passion for coding & solving problems through logics.
 Working on new innovative and useful projects.
 In my leisure time, I like to read mangas, books & watch animes and videos on technology and design, and I'm an avid fan of football (Arsenal & Real Madrid all the way!).
 On regular basis I follow the Tennis & Baseball.<br><br>

 ## 🌐 Socials